 “Don’t look so surprised, Harry.
 Severus served a purpose.
 And now he's dead.
 As far as I'm concerned, everything is as it should be."

 Harry shook his head in disdain.
 "Is that right?
 Your Death Eaters have been defeated.
 Less than a handful are left that haven’t been destroyed by the Inferi who, I might add, have been incinerated in the tunnels below.
 Do what you want with me, but who’ll follow you now?"

 “Fool,” hissed Voldemort.
 “Human nature favors the possession of power.
 That is something I offer in abundance!"

-"But you don't offer them power!” countered Harry.
+offer them power!” countered Harry.
 “You just use Death Eaters to win power for yourself!"